 Booker, who was with his security detail, posted several tweets about his encounter with the wounder walker.
-The incident comes on the heels of the mayor rescuing a woman from a burning building in April.
+The incident comes on the heels of in April.

 "God bless my residents.
 Pulled up on pedestrian/vehicle accident.
 We got man stabilized & into ambulance.
 He’ll b OK.
 Thanks 2 all who helped," the mayor tweeted.

 Later Friday, however, NJ.com reported that it was Michael Davidson, a 19-year veteran of the Essex County Prosecutor's Office, who was actually the first to render aid to the injured man.

 Booker and his security detail came upon the scene while an ambulance was already on the way, the prosecutor's office told NJ.com.

 Booker happened on the accident scene at Clinton Avenue and Parkhurst Street shortly after 12:30, when he saw the man who'd been struck by the car and was bleeding from his head, CBS reported.

 Booker never claimed sole credit for his assistance but did not mention Davidson by name in the tweets.

 "Driver did the right thing & stayed & helped me & others aid man until medical help arrived," Booker tweeted.
 "There is nothing more uplifting to the soul than human kindness and determined decency."

 Following his daring rescue in April, Booker garnered national media attention, appearing on television just hours after being released from the hospital.
 Friday's incident was likewise picked up by media outlets from coast to coast.

 Booker repeatedly said he was "not a hero" after the April fire, in which he pulled a woman from a burning home next to his.